 Many health care employers would love to have you on their team, to put your talents back to work in their facilities, serving the people of Minnesota.
 If you are interested in learning more about how your skills transfer into a career in health care, check out our new Transferable Skills from Hospitality to Health Care resource.

 If you are interested in learning more about careers in health care, be sure to check out this recording of a health care roundtable discussion held on January 6, as well as our new virtual Explore Careers series.
-You can see all of these resources on our Health Care Month page.

 Contact Jessica Miller, Workforce Strategy Consultant at Jessica.Miller@state.mn.us.